Stefan-Martin/Website/_mech/oxTank.md

 ---

 # Weight-optimized nitrous oxide tank
 6ft long tank designed to hold nitrous oxide at 1000psi.
 Designed for easy dissassembly with bolted bulkheads that were CNC machined to have a hemispherical wall.
+The vessel was hydrostatically tested at 1500psi with no leaks evident.

 ![NOS tank](../assets/img/OxTank.jpeg)
 The bulkhead geometry was analyzed using ANSYS to ensure a saftey factor of 2 as mandated by IREC requirements.